ng9891/SMRO-MarketWatch/README.md

 ## Technical Stuffs
 You are free to tweak some parameters in the `.env` configuration file.
 However, keep in mind that informations are queried by web scraping the SMRO website and `we are not responsible if you get banned`.

+Vendings histories and item subscribers are cached in order to reduce the amount of queries done to the Firestore.
+Thus, this application might take plenty amount of RAM to store the cache depending on your user base and tweaks.

 ### Commands
 - Add / Update list item for Nif and Hel
 - Delete an item from the list